- Elgar original reference

 Chapter 7: The anatomy of political representation: direct democracy, parliamentary democracy, and representative democracy

-Tim R. Sass* 1 Introduction One of the most fundamental issues in constitutional design is the degree to which individuals will participate directly in collective decision-making processes.
+7 The anatomy of political representation: direct democracy, parliamentary democracy, and representative democracy Tim R. Sass* 1 Introduction One of the most fundamental issues in constitutional design is the degree to which individuals will participate directly in collective decision-making processes.
 There are two questions to be addressed in this regard.
 First, will individuals select representatives to act as their agents in group decision making or will all decision-making authority be retained by the individual members of the group?
 Second, if representatives are to be granted some decision-making authority, how will they be selected and what speciﬁc decision-making authority will be delegated to them?
 The ﬁrst choice, between direct democracy and representative democracy, may at ﬁrst blush seem to be irrelevant.
 While many townships in the United States and some municipalities in Switzerland are run as direct democracies, most sizeable political jurisdictions employ some sort of system of representation whereby citizens elect representatives to make decisions on their behalf.
 Despite the relative rarity of pure direct democracies in the political arena, the choice between direct and representative democracy is important nonetheless.
 While most political entities function as representative governments, the degree of representation can vary considerably.
 Whether it be approval of school bond issues or constitutional amendments, many representative governments incorporate some elements of direct democracy.
 Moreover, voting is not limited to the political sphere.
-Publicly held corporations, homeowners’ associations, and private cooperatives all employ direct voting to make collective decisions and may cede little or no decision-making authority to boards of directors or other representatives.
-Thus, analysis of the polar cases of...
+Publicly held corporations, homeowners’ associations, and private cooperatives all employ direct voting to make collective decisions and may cede little or no decision-making authority to...

 You are not authenticated to view the full text of this chapter or article.